I’m new to meditation. When should I come?

 The zendo and the community room are both wheelchair accessible.
 There is one accessible parking space in front of 1933 Russell.

-1929 Russell St. between Martin Luther King Blvd. and Milvia, near the Berkeley Bowl and the south branch of the Berkeley Public Library.
+Enter through the gate between 1929 and 1933 Russell St., between Martin Luther King Blvd. and Milvia, near the Berkeley Bowl and the south branch of the Berkeley Public Library.
 Look for a small wooden sign on the black gate.

 We are a 5-10 minute walk from the Ashby BART station.
 Walk north from the station along Adeline until you reach Russell St. Turn left onto Russell and you will find BZC on the right, about halfway down the block.

-Berkeley has many bike routes, including Milvia, so many people come by bicycle.
+Berkeley has many bike routes, including Milvia and Russell, so many people come by bicycle.
 There is a bike rack behind the zendo.
 Be sure to lock your bike and take all valuables into the zendo with you.